 We orient ourselves similarly with, for example, the tiny hairs in our ears.

 Scientists wanted to see if a human being could be raised in space, so they started with a few polyps in 1991.

-Not only did the jellyfish survive in space, they multiplied and really got the hang of zero gravity, to the point where water felt unnatural to them when returning to earth.
+Not only did the jellyfish survive in space, but they also multiplied and really got the hang of zero gravity, to the point where water felt unnatural to them when returning to earth.